GaoYi439/complementary-label-learning/README.md

 # complementary-label-learning

-This code gives the implementation  of our approach.
+This code gives the implementation of the paper ''Discriminative Complementary-Label Learning with Weighted Loss''.

 Requirements